 Katie has a BFA in illustration from the College for Creative Studies in Detroit, Michigan.
 She began taking dance when she was very young even performing in Joseph and the Amazing Technicolor Dreamcoat with Donny Osmond.
 Throughout high school and college she continued her training in LA and NY with some of the top dancers and choreographers in the country.
 Katie has over 10 years of teaching experience at many top ranked studios in both MI and VA specializing in Tap, Jazz and Hip-Hop.
 She has won numerous special awards including, best choreography, most entertaining and top overall score at various local and national competitions.
 Her students have made appearances on Good Morning America, Showtime at the Apollo and Disney.
 Most recently you may have seen her choreography in the 2008, 2009 Miss Virginia Pageants.
 Katie is excited to share her love of dance and choreography with the students at Dynamic Movements.

-Michelle Hendrickson’s ballet training was completed in the professional division at Dennis Nahat’s The School of Cleveland Ballet under the legendary partnership of internationally renowned ballet master Daniel Job and Nicole Sowinska.
-While there, she studied and explored the artistry of modern dance with dancer/choreographer/director Tom Evert.
-Her tap and jazz education was directed by Jan Martin of Les Beaucaires’ Dance Studio who also instructed her in the Cecchetti method of ballet.
-Michelle’s performance history includes roles with The Cleveland Ballet, BalletMet, numerous group and featured soloist routines in local shows, as well as several modern and character dance roles in college theatre productions.
-Michelle choreographed and directed multiple recital productions at Triple T Sports Center where she, as head dance instructor, taught ballet, tap, and beginning gymnastics.
-Michelle teaches PK-3 at St. Andrew Preschool, holds an Associate’s degree in Early Childhood Development, and is CPR certified.
+Michelle Hendrickson completed her classical ballet training in the professional division of The School of Cleveland Ballet under Artistic Director Dennis Nahat, renowned ballet master Daniel Job, and Nicole Sowinska.
+She studied and explored the artistry of modern dance with dancer/choreographer/director Tom Evert at The Tom Evert Dance Company.
+She studied tap, jazz and Cecchetti ballet methodology with Jan Martin at Les Beaucaires Dance Studio in Ohio.
+Michelle’s performance history includes roles with The Cleveland Ballet, BalletMet, numerous group and featured soloist routines in local shows, as well as several showcased modern and character dance roles in college theatre productions.
+Michelle has taught dance and gymnastics for more than a decade, directed multiple recital productions at local dance studios and has created award winning choreography.
+Michelle teaches Pre-Kindergarten at Aldersgate KinderPrep in Chesapeake and holds a degree in Early Childhood Development.
+She is CPR/AED/First Aid Certified.
+Michelle is a certified American Barre Technique instructor.

 Kirsten Winslow started dancing at Maureen’s School of Dance in Chesapeake, VA at the age of two.
 She started competing on the national dance team at age five – seven years old and then continued on the Fusion Dance Team at eight years old tip she was ten.
 AT eleven years old she transferred to Dynamic Movements School of Performing Arts until the end of her graduating year in 2014.
 Now she is currently employed with DM.
 She has been studying the art of dance and performing arts for 19 years.
 When dancing on national award winning dance teams for 13 years, she competed in solo, duet, trio and group divisions.
 Winning many diamond, platinum and 1st place awards including several scholarships to “Broadway Dance Center” in New York (classes with Shelia Baker, Frank Hatchett(2004) and many more) and the “2014 Summer in L.A Performance Intensive” week with Be Discovered in L.A to work with top choreographers around the world.
 (Mihran Kirakosian, and STIXX the choreographer) Also, has taken classes at “The Edge” located in Los Angeles, CA with SO You Think You Can Dance’s Rudy Abreu and Sonya Tayeh.
 Kirsten has Performed in L.A’s 2014 Carnival “Choreographers Ball”.
 She has also performed in various productions/events with Suffolk/Smithfield/ Isle of Wight County/Hampton Roads area such as the Peanut Fest, Isle of Wight County Fair and several Christmas parades.
 In her spare time she expands her knowledge by taking local/ national workshops and conventions taught by well-known dance professionals/choreographers.
 (Ade Obayomi, Mark Goodman and Blake McGrath)